mancsedmon29/CSS-Tutorials/README.md

 7. align-content: `stretch|flex-start|flex-end|center|space-between|space-around|space-evenly`
 8. gap: (set the value in `px` or depends)

-The list of Flex container properies using Flexbox:
+The list of Flex item properties using Flexbox:

 1. order: `0 (default)`
 2. flex-grow: `0 (default)`